nautobot/nautobot/docs/plugins/development.md

 !!! note
     A plugin must be installed before it can be used with Django management commands.
 If you skipped this step above, run `python setup.py develop` from the plugin's root directory.

+!!! note
+    The `DEVELOPER` setting in `netbox/configuration.py` must be set to `True` in order to run Django makemigrations command.

 ```no-highlight
 $ ./manage.py makemigrations netbox_animal_sounds